freenet/web/hugo-site/content/_index.md

 fault-tolerant collective, ensuring services are always available and robust.

 The web is a series of siloed services, but every system built on Freenet is fully interoperable by default.
-We haven't reinvented wheels unnecessarily, Freenet apps can be built with popular web frameworks and are accessed through any web browser just like the web.
+Freenet apps can be built with popular web frameworks and are accessed through any web browser just like the web.

 #### Current Status (29th Oct, 2024)